We are talking about a green malignant tumor of myeloid cells.

-- Concurrent with AML : Most common, manifesting at the time of initial presentation or at any time during the active phase of AML.
+- Concurrent with AML: Most common, manifesting at the time of initial presentation or during the active phase of AML.

-- Relapse : occurs months or years later in remission of AML, especially in bone marrow transplant recipients.
-Chloroma that develops during remission is considered a systemic disease despite normal blood counts and bone marrow findings.
+- Relapse: occurs months or years later in remission of AML, especially in bone marrow transplant recipients.
+Chloroma that develops during remission is considered a systemic disease despite average blood counts and bone marrow findings.

-- Precursor to blast phase transformation : in non-leukemic myeloproliferative conditions, heralding the blast crisis and subsequent AML transformation.
+- The precursor to blast phase transformation: in non-leukemic myeloproliferative conditions, heralding the blast crisis and subsequent AML transformation.

-- Primary Chloroma : A rare, non-leukemic form that occurs in an otherwise healthy population in the absence of a marrow abnormality.
+- Primary Chloroma: A rare, non-leukemic form that occurs in an otherwise healthy population without a marrow abnormality.
 Primary chloroma precedes any hematologic abnormality in nearly 35% of cases.
-It generally undergoes a leukemic transformation in months or years, with an average interval of 10 months.
+It generally undergoes a leukemic transformation in months or years, with an average of 10 months.

 In contrast, chloroma in AML relapse may be due to certain biological peculiarities of leukemic blast cells, such as the molecular expression of markers responsible for increased tissue infiltration (CD87) and adhesion (CD56 and CD138).

-The frequent predilection of these lesions at certain sites supports the hypothesis of a suboptimal response to chemotherapy or graft versus leukemia response.
+The frequent predilection of these lesions at specific sites supports the hypothesis of suboptimal response to chemotherapy or graft versus leukemia response.

 The most common sites of chloroma are the bone and the periosteum, explained by direct spread from the adjacent infiltrated medulla.